ultr7A/turbo-adventure/README.md

 # turbo-adventure
-Sticking out your gyat for github copilot.
+Sticking out your gyatt for github copilot.

 ## usage